Key Points:

 What is pancreatitis in dogs?

 When your pup eats, the pancreas releases special enzymes that break down food and help your pet absorb all the good nutrients.
-It also produces hormones, like insulin, to regulate appetite and blood sugar levels.
+It also produces hormones like insulin to regulate appetite and blood sugar levels.

 In healthy dogs, pancreatic enzymes are produced in an inactive state and activated in the small intestine for digestion.
 But with pancreatitis, these enzymes get activated too soon in the pancreas, causing the enzymes to start digesting the pancreas instead of food.

-These digestive enzymes cause infection and inflammation of the pancreas and can even lead to development of abscesses within the pancreas that can kill off parts of the organ.
+These digestive enzymes cause infection and inflammation of the pancreas and can even lead to the development of abscesses within the pancreas that can kill off parts of the organ.
 All of this causes abdominal pain, vomiting, and loss of appetite.

 Severe pancreatitis can be life-threatening because inflammation in the pancreatic tissue leads to inflammation in other parts of the body, including the lungs, blood systems, and cardiovascular system.

-What are the causes of pancreatitis in dogs?
+What causes pancreatitis in dogs?

 According to research, certain dog breeds are more prone to pancreatitis due to their genetic makeup.
 For example, small dog breeds like Miniature Schnauzers are more at risk due to their tendency for elevated fat lipids in the bloodstream.

-Other breeds like miniature Poodles, Cocker Spaniels, Dachshunds, and terriers are also at risk.
+Other breeds like Miniature Poodles, Cocker Spaniels, Dachshunds, and Terriers are also at risk.
 Additionally, senior dogs and overweight dogs have a higher risk of developing pancreatitis.

 So, what causes pancreatitis in dogs?
 Well, the truth is the exact cause is unknown.
 However, there are some theories.
 Some possible culprits and risk factors include:

-• Dietary indiscretion
+- Dietary indiscretion

-• Trauma to the pancreas
+- Trauma to the pancreas

-• Inflammation in other parts of the body
+- Inflammation in other parts of the body

-• Cancer
+- Cancer

-• Medications: Atropine, Azathioprine, Chlorothiazide, Estrogen, Furosemide, Tetracyclines, and L-asparaginase have all been associated with the development of pancreatitis
+- Medications: Atropine, Azathioprine, Chlorothiazide, Estrogen, Furosemide, Tetracyclines, and L-asparaginase have all been associated with the development of pancreatitis.

-• Obstruction of the pancreatic duct
+- Obstruction of the pancreatic duct

-• High blood calcium levels
+- High blood calcium levels

-• Bacterial infections
+- Bacterial infections

-• Inflammation of the liver, stomach, or small intestine
+- Inflammation of the liver, stomach, or small intestine

-• High cholesterol levels
+- High cholesterol levels

 Pet Pro Tip: Illnesses and accidents can happen to our furry friends anytime.
 And we can’t predict when they’ll need medical attention.
 That’s why it’s important to enroll in pet insurance.
 It can help cover unexpected treatment costs, from common parasites to more severe health issues.
 Don’t wait until it’s too late.
 Find out how pet insurance works and what pet insurance covers, and choose a plan today.